shareup/async-extensions/README.md

 ## License

 The license for AsyncExtensions is the standard MIT licence.
 You can find it in the LICENSE file.

-CombineAsyncStream was created by Marin Todorov.
-It was released on his blog at https://trycombine.com/posts/combine-async-sequence-2/.

 SequenceExtensions were heavily inspired by CollectionConcurrencyKit by John Sundell at https://github.com/JohnSundell/CollectionConcurrencyKit.